argoproj/argo-cd/docs/proposals/multiple-sources-for-applications.md

 #### Changes to UI

 The UI should allow users to add multiple sources while creating the application.
 For each source, UI should allow users to add multiple external values files Helm projects.
+We would need a separate proposal for changes to UI.

 #### Changes to cli

 The cli would need to support adding a list of resources instead of just one while creating the application.
 Also, just like `--values` field for adding values files, we would need an option to allow external value files to the application.
+We would need a separate proposal for changes to cli.

 ### Non-goals
 * Allow reconciliation from Argo CD Application resources that are located at various sources.
 We believe this would be possible with some adaptions in the reconcilation workflow.